-When you’ve set up a few PDFs, you can’t edit them with software such as Acrobat Reader and Edge.
-These are merely PDF viewers that open and display the PDF documents.
+When you’ve set up a few PDFs, you can’t edit them with software such as Acrobat Reader and Edge as these are merely PDF viewers that can open and display the PDF documents.
 You can, however, edit PDFs with the LibreOffice suite.

 Click File > Open in LibreOffice Writer, and select the All Files drop-down menu.
 Then select PDF – Portable Document Format (Writer) (*.pdf) from the menu to filter out all other file formats.
-Select a saved PDF to open in the application.
+Select whatever saved PDF you need to edit and open it up in the application.

 Now you can edit text in the PDF by double-clicking a line in the document.
-Drag the cursor over some text in the block to select it.
-Then add some formatting to it by selecting some of the options on the toolbar.
+To change the general appearance of the text drag the cursor over some text in the block to select it.
+You can then add some formatting to it by selecting a few of the options on the toolbar.

-Click images in the document to edit them.
-Then you can drag the pictures’ borders to edit their dimensions, or press the Del key to delete them.
+It is possible to edit images with LibreOffice as well.
+Click on images in the document to edit them.
+This allows you to drag the pictures’ borders to edit their dimensions, or press the Del key to delete them.
 To add new pictures to the document, click the Image toolbar button.

 Editing PDFs with Infix PDF Editor

 One notable shortcoming of LibreOffice is that you can only edit one line of text in a document at a time.
 So if you needed to add bold or italic to five pages of a document, you wouldn’t be able to select all the text at once and apply the formatting as in word processor.
-That’s not ideal, and a better alternative software package to edit PDFs with is Infix PDF Editor.
+That’s obviously not ideal, and a better alternative is a different software package designed to edit PDFs with.
+Infix PDF Editor.

 You can add the trial version of Infix PDF Editor to Windows 10 from this page by clicking the Try it for free button there.
-This is not shareware, but it includes watermarks on saved PDFs.
+This is not shareware, but it does include watermarks on saved PDFs so if this bothers you a lot and will be doing a lot of editing, you may want to spring for the full version.
 When you first open the program, you can select three alternative modes.
 Standard mode will be fine for most editing unless you need OCR and translation options.

-Next, click File > Open and select a PDF to edit in Infix.
-Click the T button, otherwise Text edit tool, on the toolbar.
+To begin the actual process, click File > Open and select a PDF to edit in Infix.
+Click the T button, otherwise knwon as the Text edit tool, on the toolbar.
 Select some text on a page to edit with the cursor.
 Then you can edit some text within the blue box by dragging the cursor over it and clicking formatting options on the toolbar as in the snapshot below.

 The text editor toolbar includes standard formatting options.
 You can select to apply bold, italic, underline, superscript and subscript formatting by clicking their buttons there.
 Plus you can choose fonts from the drop-down menu on the left.
 Click the Fill color option to open a palette and select alternative colors for the text.

-Click the Object tool (arrow icon) button, and select an image to edit with cursor.
+You can manipulate images in Infix in a very similar wat to LibreOffice.
+Simply click the Object tool (arrow icon) button, and select an image to edit with cursor.
 Then you can drag and drop the pictures to new positions in the document.
 Move the cursor to the image borders and then drag them to adjust the image dimensions.
-You can right-click a picture and select Delete Selection to erase it.
+You can also right-click a picture and select Delete Selection to erase it.

 When you’ve selected an image or object, you can also rotate it.
 Click the Rotate tool option on toolbar.
 Then hold the left mouse button and rotate the cursor clockwise or anti-clockwise over a picture.

-To add new images to the document, click Object on the menu bar.
-Then select Image and Insert from the menu.
+To add new images to the document, click Object on the menu bar and then select Image and Insert from the menu.
 Choose a picture to include in the PDF, and press the Open button.

 If you need to add notes to a PDF, press the S key.
 Then you should select somewhere on the document to add the note to with cursor.
 Left-click to open a text box where you can enter the note, and click the minus button at the top left of the note to close.
 Then you can hover the cursor over the note icons on the document to open them.